NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 - Dash: the en (short) dash is the normal one and copies ok, but the em (long) dash is considered a special character.
 When in doubt, replace all the dashes in the text you want to copy with en dashes.
 - Quotatoin mark: a strictly vertical quotation mark is fine, but a slightly leaning quotation mark / an apostrophe are special characters.
 When in doubt, replace all quotation marks in the text you want to copy with vertical quotation marks.

-If it still does not work, or if your host is Windows or Linux, please report the problem and we will do our best to help you:
+If it still does not work, please report the problem and we will do our best to help you:

 1. Copy some text from your host computer (CTRL+C, or Command+C)
 2. Open the Mousepad text editor in Neurodesktop (Start button --> "Accessories" ----> "Mousepad")